Areyzxc/CG-Game-Development/README.md

 **Code Gaming** is an interactive web-based educational game system designed to teach coding skills and programming languages in an engaging, gamified manner.
 Developed as a Capstone Project for BSIT/CSS Students and IT Experts at Pateros Technological College, this platform transforms traditional coding learning into fun challenges, tutorials, topics to read, and mini-games.
 It targets beginners, intermediate, and expert learners, focusing on languages such as HTML, CSS, Bootstrap, JavaScript, Python, Java, and C++.
 The platform incorporates points, progress tracking, motivational quotes from famous coding experts, and leaderboards to boost motivation.

-The system was evaluated using the ISO/IEC 25010 quality model, with an emphasis on aspects such as functional suitability, performance efficiency, compatibility, usability, reliability, security, maintainability, and portability.
-This project aims to address common challenges in coding education, such as low engagement, by making learning feel like an adventure and a comfort.
+The system was evaluated using the ISO/IEC 25010 quality model, with an emphasis on aspects such as functional suitability, performance efficiency, compatibility, maintainability, reliability, usability, portability, and security.
+This project aims to address common challenges in coding education, such as low engagement, demotivation, and struggles, by making learning feel like an adventure and with comfort.

 ## Purpose and Objectives

 This repository serves as the codebase for our Capstone Project (Academic Year 2025-2026).
 The primary goals are:
 - To enable players to efficiently complete coding challenges within a set time limit, ensuring high performance and productivity;
-- To present players with intricate and thought-provoking coding tasks that encourage problem-solving and critical thinking.
+- To present players with intricate and thought-provoking coding tasks that encourage problem-solving and critical thinking;
 - To assess players' proficiency in programming languages and/or non-programming languages, data structures, and algorithms through immersive and interactive gameplay;
 - To introduce progressively challenging levels, engaging themes, and advanced coding problems to sustain players' interest and promote continuous skill development;
 - To inspire players to climb the leaderboard by excelling in challenges and earning exclusive rewards and/or badges, encouraging sustained participation and;